eppenga/Sunflow-Cryptobot/README.md

 ```

 ### Configure
 Configure by creating a config.py file from the config.py.txt file.
-Copy config.py.txt to config.py and use your favorite editor to modify.
+Rename config.py.txt to config.py and use your favorite editor to modify.
 ```
 ./config.py
 ```